 - reduced environmental and social (out of sight) impacts.

 - market positioning

 FPP’s competitors in its market segment are wave “only” devices and floating wind “only” devices.

-FPP has based on the updated design and business development used significant effort in further explaining FPP position and market segment – this as the only combined wind and wave technologies close to commercialization.
-Together with aconsultant, FPP has analyzed wave, wind and bathymetry data to create the market position map below.
+FPP has, based on the updated design and business development, used significant effort in further explaining FPP position and market segment – this as the only combined wind and wave technologies close to commercialisation.
+Together with a consultant, FPP has analysed wave, wind and bathymetry data to create the market position map below.

 Shortly within the wave energy market segment:

 Several bankruptcies, also from the largest developers, e.g. Pelamis wave power, Aquamarine, Ocenlinx, Dexa wave energy, etc. In general, the wave “only” energy market segment is struggling with a significantly reduced utility and investor interest.
 Key front runners are now Wave roller, Penguin and Carnegi wave power followed by several smaller newer developers.
 The wave energy industry is however still characterised by very high LCOEs.